-The MEd Degree may be taken over two years, with the first year devoted to course work and the second year given to the preparation of a research thesis.

-The course work consists of:
+The MEd Degree will be taken over two years and includes completion of coursework and the submission of a minor thesis.
+The course work normally consists of:

-- (1) Selected Discipline of Inquiry (History, Philosophy, Psychology, Sociology). - (2) Research Training, including basic statistics, information resources, research methods and the use of computers in research.
+- (1) Studies in selected Disciplines of Educational Inquiry (History, Philosophy, Sociology, Psychology). - (2) Research Training, including basic statistics, information resources, research methods and the use of computers in research. - (3) Professional development in one of a number of specialist fields, subject to availability e.g. Curriculum, Adult Education, Educational Administration, Teaching Development at Primary/Post Primary level, Diversity Education.